dahliaOS/documentation/os/linux-based.md

 Currently, the Raspberry Pi 3 and the Raspberry Pi 4 (or equivalents) are the only ARM supported devices by dahliaOS Linux.
 The system requires the following minimum specifications:
 * 1.2 GHz Broadcom BCM2837 or higher
 * 256 MiB of RAM or higher
-* 512 MiB of storage, 1GiB recommended
+* 512 MiB of storage, 1 GiB recommended
 #### Raspberry Pi
 Official images are available to download from the [dahliaOS downloads page.](https://dahliaos.io/download/) We recommend [Etcher](https://www.balena.io/etcher/), but any .zip compatible flashing software should work.
 After flashing the SD card, use the following steps to properly configure your installation:
 * Insert the flashed SD card into the Pi and power it on